Tierra Es Vida

 Our 1-acre urban community farm, Tierra es Vida, once an abandoned residential lot, now serves as a community space, outdoor classroom and demonstration site alongside Jardin Chamizal which sits directly in the heart of our neighborhood.

-They also provide us the space to shift and develop our culture as it relates to food: embracing local and sustainable consumption, through practices such as conversations with our youth around the importance of valuing, respecting and sharing food as well as collecting food scraps from our restaurant, Cafe Mayapan, to be used in composting.
-These spaces provide refuge from the challenges we face while helping us envision the community we deserve, characterized by the vibrancy of life including human, plant, insect.
+These places also provide us the space to shift and develop our culture as it relates to food; embracing local and sustainable consumption.
+These spaces provide refuge from the challenges we face while helping us envision the community we deserve, characterized by the vibrancy of life: human, plant, insect and otherwise.